 - Low energy: Tiredness or lack of motivation to do even the things that you used to enjoy

-- Sleep problems: Difficulty falling asleep, waking frequently at night, or sleeping too much
+- Sleep issues: Difficulty falling asleep, waking frequently at night, or sleeping too much

-- Diet problems: Loss of appetite, sudden weight gain or loss
+- Changes in your diet: Loss of appetite, sudden weight gain or loss

 - Substance use: Increased consumption of alcohol, smoking, medications, drugs

 - Negative feelings: Feelings of worthlessness, hopelessness or suicidal thoughts

 While the effects of stress may differ between individuals, here are some simple tips on how to cope with stress during a crisis so that you can better manage your mental health.

 Start Writing a Journal

 Journaling is a good way to start being more mindful, which can help with managing your emotions.
 Taking stock of what has happened during the day is more powerful than you think.
 The simple act of penning down your thoughts allows you to work through your emotions and release negative feelings.

 On a good day, you can track your successes and progress to give yourself a boost of motivation.
 On bad days, it is an insightful exercise of identifying factors and emotional triggers that cause negative emotions to surface.